zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

   to the `Hotel` aggregate root.
 - We maintain a list of bookings in the hotel.
 As explained, to make the test succeed, we can just refuse any additional booking.
-- When the booking fails, we just append a `BookingFailedEvent` to the list of changes.
 - When a booking succeeds, we delegate the creation of a new booking to a dedicated `onEvent(BookingCreatedEvent event)` method, as we want to be able to process this event also when rehydrating the aggregate root from the event store.
 In addition, this way the code nicely expresses intent.
+- When the booking fails, we just sent a `BookingFailedEvent` to the event store.
+  The handling is delegated to a method that does nothing for now.
 - Notice that we never use parenthesis in `if`-statements.
 A soon as we need multiple statements in an `if`-statement, we write a (private) method that explains what we want to achieve.